Wandalen/willbe/doc/version2.eng/concept/SectionExported.md

     originalWillFilesPath: 'path::original.will.files'
 ```

-Cекція `exported` із двома ресурсами `export.` та `export.debug` згенерованими при експортуванні цього модуля. Ресурси `exported` містять посилання на перелік файлів, оригінальний `will-файл` та базову директорію в якій лежать файли.

-The `exported` section with two `export` and` export.debug` resources are generated during the export of this module. `exported` resources contain links to the list of files, the original `will-file` and the base directory in which the files are located.
+The `exported` section with two `export` and`export.debug` resources are generated during the export of this module. `exported` resources contain links to the list of files, the original `will-file` and the base directory in which the files are located.

 ```yml
 path :